 Deduct the expenditure from the income, which, in this example, leaves the individual with £607.89 disposable income per month.
 It’s sensible to hold back a portion of your disposable income to cover emergency costs or for savings, so in this case, a comfortable rent amount may be around £400 per month.

-Do these calculations above with your own estimated costs, to discover how much your everyday essentials cost and how much you can afford to spend on rent.
+Do these calculations above with your own estimated costs, to discover the cost of your everyday essentials and how much you can afford to spend on rent.

 If you feel the money you have left won’t leave you with enough to rent the kind of property you want, you could look into ways to cut back on your everyday costs to free up more money.
 Perhaps you could reduce your clothes budget, or swap your car for a bike a few days a week to save on commuting costs.